kstenerud/compact-time/compact-time-specification.md

     00:54:47.394129115, Europe/Paris

 The sub-second portion of this date goes to the nanosecond, which requires a magnitude field of 3.
-Magnitude 3 implies a base structure of 56 bits, containing 6 unused bits.
+Magnitude 3 implies a base structure of 56 bits, containing 6 RESERVED bits.

 Base structure (56 bits):